LayerZero-Labs/LayerZero-v2/packages/layerzero-v2/solana/programs/verify-contracts.md

 sudo sysadminctl -addUser carmencheng -fullName "" -password admin sudo dscl . -append /Groups/admin GroupMembership carmencheng
 ```

+Note:  You *must* use `charmencheng` as the username due to tooling limitations.

 After creating the account, switch to it by running: